 When it comes to having a garden, space is not an issue.
 You can grow plants just about anywhere.
 So even if you live in a tiny apartment, you can grow some green.
 Why stop with pretty flowers?
 Consider growing your own herbs, fruits, and vegetables and really indulge your gardening senses.

 Getting started is the hard part, but it needn’t be intimidating.
 Start small.
 Give yourself a chance to master any problems before you have dozens of containers to care for.
 And start smart.
-Really access your site before you jump in.
+Really assess your site before you jump in.
 Size is not an issue, but things like sunlight, water access, and the sheer weight of your containers do need to be taken into consideration.
 Here’s how to start your urban garden off successfully.

 Where to Grow Plants in an Apartment